 Maintaining good oral health is essential to everyone’s wellbeing.
 For a person struggling with Alzheimer’s disease or dementia, daily attention to oral health can prevent problems like painful cavities, infections, digestive problems and eating difficulties.
 Your loved one may not be able to express the pain of a toothache or gum problems, and without proper attention, this can lead to tooth decay, untreated lesions, possible abscess and serious health complications.

 When a person suffers from Alzheimer’s disease or another type of dementia, attention to oral care often gets overlooked.
 As the disease progresses, those with memory challenges need varying levels of support to keep up with their oral hygiene routine.
 In the early stages of the disease, your loved one may just need reminders on how to brush and why it is important; however, as the disease progresses, your hands-on attention to this important daily routine is critical in maintaining oral care with Alzheimer’s.

-Try these tips to help ensure your loved one with Alzheimer’s disease maintains healthy teeth and gums, courtesy of the professionals in in-home care Glendale, AZ area seniors need and trust at Nightingale Homecare:
+Try these tips to help ensure your loved one with Alzheimer’s disease maintains healthy teeth and gums, courtesy of the professionals providing home care in Glendale, AZ and nearby communities at Nightingale Homecare:

 Keep the teeth and mouth clean.
 Very gently brush the person’s teeth, gums, tongue and roof of the mouth at least twice a day, with the last brushing after the evening meal (see below for instructions).